 The School of Dentistry provides policies applicable to all programs administratively housed in the school.
 Information on the doctoral program is available elsewhere in this Bulletin.
 Additional information on dental programs is available on the School of Dentistry website.

-The requirements for a combined professional/graduate degree in the School of Dentistry are equivalent to those required of students seeking a graduate degree alone and are determined by the individual program.
+The requirements for a dual professional/graduate degree in the School of Dentistry are equivalent to those required of students seeking a graduate degree alone and are determined by the individual program.
 For additional information, please visit the program website.

 Graduate program director